imc-trading/svlangserver/README.md

 # SVLangserver
-A language server for systemverilog that has been tested to work with coc.nvim, VSCode, Sublime Text 4 and emacs
+A language server for systemverilog that has been tested to work with coc.nvim, VSCode, Sublime Text 4, emacs, and Neovim

 ## Features
 - Auto completion (no need for ctags or other such mechanisms)